hmarickTiber/TBEV_Europe_Modeling/README.md

 Processing helper functions

 NOTEBOOKS
 The src/notebooks folder contains the core source code for the entirety of the analysis, starting from raw data ingestion to model selection and evaluation.
-The notebooks are numbered from 1.0 to 4.9, with each whole integer indicating a step in the process
+The notebooks are numbered from 1.0 to 3.2, with each whole integer indicating a step in the process
-1.0:  Raw focus data pre-processing, including k-means clustering to produce the three distinct focus regions.
+1:  Raw focus data pre-processing, including k-means clustering to produce the three distinct focus regions.
 2.1 - 2.4: Landscape, climate, and biological / host covariate processing.
 Some image processing was accomplished using QGIS, which omitted here with discussion in the manuscript.
-3.0 - 3.3: Model-specific methods, from preprocessing to model development.
+3.0 - 3.2: Model-specific methods, from preprocessing to model development.
 The maxent model was developed using Maxent version 3.4.4.
-4.1-4.9: Model aggregation and post-processing notebooks, including mapping

 *****************************

 Prerequisites